Building your career

 Job: a position in which you perform tasks for payment.

-Our careers are influenced by many things, such as our interests, our age, our education, our families and our cultural values — most of which change over time.
+Our careers are influenced by many things, such as our interests, age, education, families and cultural values — most of which change over time.
 In the 21st century, very few people will have the same job or occupation for life.
 You can expect to make several changes throughout your career.

 It’s up to you to actively manage the process of building your career, rather than just letting it happen.
 You will need to plan and manage your lifelong career journey.
 You are the person best suited to make choices on the basis of your own skills, knowledge and interests.
 But as you get started, remember that there are people who can help and support you along the way, and that you can provide help and support to others as well.